-As a social finance associate, Tristina Sinopoli supports the execution of the Centre for Impact Investing’s education and engagement strategy and initiatives.
+As a senior associate, Tristina Sinopoli supports the execution of the Centre for Impact Investing’s education and engagement strategy and initiatives.
 She is a recent graduate of the Schulich School of Business at York University having completed her degree in international business administration.
 Sinopoli has had public sector experience as a constituency assistant at the City of Toronto and as a co-ordinator for her local business improvement area.
 She is passionate about social and economic development and the role that impact investing plays in bettering local and global economies.
 She is an avid foodie and believes that travelling is the best form of education.

 Muska Ulhaq works on reporting, policy issues, updating finance records and contact management for the MaRS Centre for Impact Investing.
 She also provides the MCII team with events and covening support.
 Muska is also the Co-Chair of MaRS Social Committee and manages various initiatives and leads the team on organizing events for MaRS staff.
 Prior to joining MaRS, she worked as a Policy and Research Analyst with Humber Bay Shores Condominium Association and as a Policy Analyst with the Ontario Ministry of Revenue.
 Muska has a master’s degree in Public Policy from University of Toronto’s School of Public Policy and Governance, and an undergraduate degree in Political Studies and Psychology from Queen’s University.
 Muska is passionate about social policy and is an active volunteer with TAIBU Community Health Centre.
 She is fluent in Farsi (Dari), Hindi, Pashto and Urdu.